Frequently Asked Questions

 The agenda will continue to take shape in the coming weeks.
 View the agenda here And sign up for one or more activities!

 We could use your help in bringing attention to future-proof economics education in general, and the Week in particular!
 Bring attention to Economy Education Week bhe colleagues, students, school management, in the section or department.
-You can use our communication toolkit (click here).
-This toolkit contains tips, texts, the logo in different formats, a Canva template etc. Use the toolkit to invite your network, inform colleagues or students and draw attention to the (regional) press.
-Together we create commotion around the Week of Economics Education! #Week of Economics Education
+You can use our communication toolkit.
+This toolkit contains tips, texts, the logo in different formats, etc. Use the toolkit to invite your network, inform colleagues or students and draw attention to the (regional) press.
+Together we will create commotion around Economy Education Week! #WeekofEconomic Education

 Share this page: